Credit One Bank® Unsecured Visa® with Cash Back Rewards Review

 OpenSky® and Credit One Bank® Unsecured Visa® with Cash Back Rewards tout an application process that lasts less than a minute and causes minimal to no impact on your credit score.
 The major difference between these cards becomes the secured portion of the OpenSky® Secured Visa name: OpenSky® requires a deposit to establish a line of credit, and Credit One does not.
 Credit One does charge an annual fee, though.
 The major advantage Credit One has over OpenSky® is the opportunity for cardholders to participate in a cash back program.

-The Chase Freedom® card requires a higher credit score for eligibility so it tends to offer some cool bonuses that Credit One can’t: a $150 bonus after you spend $500 on purchases within the first three months of opening an account.
-While Credit One Bank® has a rewards program, Chase Freedom® card holders reap more benefits: 5% back on both purchases, as well as those at restaurants.
+The Chase Freedom Flex℠ card requires a higher credit score for eligibility so it tends to offer some cool bonuses that Credit One can’t: a $200 bonus after you spend $500 on purchases within the first three months of opening an account.
+While Credit One Bank® has a rewards program, Chase Freedom Flex℠ card holders reap more benefits: 5% back on purchases in rotating quarterly categories that you activate, 5% on travel purchased through Chase Ultimate Rewards, 3% on dining at restaurants, including takeout and eligible delivery services and 3% on drugstore purchases.
 All other purchases on the card bring the card holder 1% cash back.
-There is no annual fee with the Chase Freedom® card.
-Keep these benefits in mind when it’s time to apply for a credit card that grows with your credit score.>The information related to the Chase Freedom® credit card has been collected by CardRatings and has not been reviewed or provided by the issuer of the card.
+There is no annual fee with the Chase Freedom Flex℠ card.
+Keep these benefits in mind when it’s time to apply for a credit card that grows with your credit score.

 If you don't have stellar credit and are working on rebuilding your credit, then the Credit One Bank® Visa® is a good card for you.
 Card holders will receive credit education while dabbling in an entry-level rewards program.
 This Visa® doesn't offer lots of bells and whistles, but it helps cardholders learn responsible credit card usage.
 And that's a lesson that's as good as gold.